bartekmotyl/simple-video-cutter/README.md

 ### Starting for the first time:

-- Download the release by [clicking here](https://github.com/bartekmotyl/simple-video-cutter/releases)
+- Download the release by [clicking here](https://github.com/bartekmotyl/simple-video-cutter/releases).
+Click on 'Assets' to see release files.
 - Unzip release package into a directory
 - Start `SimpleVideoCutter.exe` in that directory
 - Once prompted, select location of ffmpeg.exe (FFmpeg can be downloaded for free from [FFmpeg release page](https://ffmpeg.zeranoe.com/builds/)